-Arriving at BilleCart in the Champagne -Ardenne region of France, I was in awe of the beautiful à la française jardin or French Garden that surrounded the Champagne House.
+Arriving at BilleCart Salmon in the Champagne -Ardenne region of France, I was in awe of the beautiful à la française jardin or The French Garden that surrounded the Champagne House.
 We were early for our appointment to visit the famous vines of Le Clos Saint-Hilaire, the Chais and anticipated Champagne tasting so, we had plenty of time to wander in the Garden.

 The Garden is semi formal and in a classic, distinctly French style.
 The focal point is an ancient Horse Chestnut tree and the impeccably kept hedges and lawn areas.